 Humans come into the world under an obligation to obey God.
 Having failed to do so (as we all do), we are under a debt for our disobedience that we cannot pay.
 God demonstrated His love for us by allowing Jesus to pay that debt on our behalf.

 Jesus lived a sinless life, and through His sacrifice, our account can be cleared of the debt against us.
+His death canceled the record of our debt.
+There is no longer a record against those who walked with Jesus.
+And the debt was paid so it no longer stood between us and God.

-2. Christ died to rescue humanity
+Jesus died to rescue humanity

 “For God so loved the world that he gave his one and only Son, that whoever believes in him shall not perish but have eternal life.
 For God did not send his Son into the world to condemn the world, but to save the world through him” (John 3:16-17).

 The whole Old Testament looks forward to a Messiah who will come to the nation of Israel.
 But Jesus didn’t just come to rescue the Israelites from captivity-He came to save the whole earth.
 Through Christ’s sacrifice, people from every tribe, tongue, people, and nation could be reconciled to God.
+This is why the Great Commission is so important.
+It represents our opportunity to tell everyone in the world why Jesus died for them.

-3. Christ died to demonstrate God’s love
+Jesus died to demonstrate God’s love

 “You see, at just the right time, when we were still powerless, Christ died for the ungodly.
 Very rarely will anyone die for a righteous person, though for a good person someone might possibly dare to die.
 But God demonstrates his own love for us in this: While we were still sinners, Christ died for us” (Romans 5:6-8).